mike-north/ember-octane-workshop/notes/04-helpers.md

 The goal of this task is to define a JavaScript module for date-related utilities, a `dateToString` function within it that transforms date-like values into strings, and accompanying unit tests.

 Your `app/utils` folder is a great place for low-level utilities like these.
+Ember allows modules to quickly be created using the `generate` command in the cli.
 Let's generate a `utils` module by running

 ```sh
 ember generate util date